morelhugo/Volatility-is-rough/README.md

 ## Resutls :

-  Results have been backtested on Covid and Pre-covid period
+  Results have been backtested on Covid and Pre-Covid period
   1) Covid period     : volatility_is_rough_covid.html
   2) Pre-Covid period : volatility_is_rough.html

+## Data & Notebook :

+  Notebook : Volatility is Rough.ipynb

+  Data : oxfordmanrealizedvolatilityindices.csv.zip